stride3d/stride-docs/en/manual/engine/entity-component-model/managing-entities.md

 ```

-@'SiliconStudio.Xenko.EntityModel.EntitySystem' can be used to enumerate its `Entities (ref:{SiliconStudio.Xenko.EntityModel.Entity})`.
+@'Xenko.Engine.EntityManager' can be used to enumerate its `Entities (ref:{Xenko.Engine.Entity})`.
 Note that children of a given entities will also be in this list.

-To manipulate entities as a scenegraph, refer to @'SiliconStudio.Xenko.Engine.TransformationComponent' class.
+To manipulate entities as a scenegraph, refer to @'Xenko.Engine.TransformationComponent' class.